TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-1-unbound.md

 > He happily gasps as you walk in, smiling.

-He will explain to the players about the tomb's location and how to get there, although that they don't know much about it now — the mad Lord Bleiduid Morcant a few generations ago demanded the burning of anything about the Rehanis.
+He will explain to the players about the tomb's location and how to get there, although that they don't know much about it now — the mad King Bleiduid Morcant a few generations ago demanded the burning of anything about the Rehanis.
 He will explain that one of his apprentices went there a few weeks ago but never returned, which he sounds very sad about.
 He will ask them to see if they can find this apprentice.

-### Travelling to the Tomb
+## Travelling to the Tomb

 When they reach the path, depending on what information they know.